Consent Management Getting Started

 Cookies can be categorized in the same way as scripts.
 Classification rules can be set for cookies as well.

-Once Cookies are identified, you must classify them as one of the following:
+Once Cookies are discovered, you must classify them as one of the following:

 - Category (tied to the script/cookie categories above)

 - Cookie Name